Bobby Orr: Style of play

 Former Montreal Canadiens goaltender Ken Dryden described Orr as follows: "When he began to move ... the sensation was unique: All the Canadiens began backpedalling in a small panic, like beachgoers sighting a coming monster wave.
 He brought others with him; he wanted them involved.
 That's what made him so different: It felt like a five-player stampede moving toward you—and at his pace.
 He pushed his teammates, [because] you're playing with the best player in the league and he's giving you the puck and you just can't mess it up.
 You had to be better than you'd ever been."

-Philadelphia Flyers' head coach Fred Shero commented after the 1974 Stanley Cup Finals: "They had Orr and he can do an awful lot.
+Philadelphia Flyers' head coach Fred Shero commented after the 1974 Stanley Cup Final: "They had Orr and he can do an awful lot.
 But we've got 17 good hockey players and every one of them put out.
 It was 17 against one."
 As the other Bruins players frequently passed the puck to Orr, and since Orr's skating ability made it hard for an assigned checker to follow, Shero countered by having "all of his [Flyers] forward lines swirl around in front of the net, usually in a crossing pattern, to serve as mobile roadblocks in Orr's path".
 In 1974, Orr released the book My Game, cowritten with Mark Mulvoy from Sports Illustrated.

 Orr was also known for his mean streak.
 Former coach Don Cherry recounts an incident one night in Los Angeles during a game that the Bruins were losing.
 With a minute to go, Orr pulled one of the Bruins off the ice, left the bench and attacked a Los Angeles Kings player.
 Asked why, Orr said to Cherry, "He was laughing at us."
 According to Cherry, he fought a lot.
 On another occasion in November 1967, Orr was clipped in the face by Toronto Maple Leaf Brian Conacher's stick.
 Boston teammate Johnny McKenzie flattened Conacher from behind and started punching him.
 Orr, cut and bleeding, got up from the ice, pulled MacKenzie off Conacher and started punching him.
 Conacher, who was not fighting back, was also sucker-punched by the Bruins' Ken Hodge.
 Orr would be booed in Toronto from that date onwards.
 Orr was frequently compared to Brad Park, who played a similar style to Orr and later succeeded Orr as Boston's top defenceman, and the two often fought each other on-ice, fuelling the bitter rivalry between the Bruins and New York Rangers.
 Park said, "I saw no reason to be upset because I was rated second to Bobby Orr.
 After all, Orr not only was the top defenceman in the game, but he was considered the best player ever to put on a pair of skates.
 There was nothing insulting about being rated number two to such a super superstar".